Skip to content

 Hearing product evaluation from a company employee or a market specialist is one thing; hearing it out from a consumer is another.
 When it comes to testimonials, the more the merrier.
 It’s like using one of those evergreen cards that can facilitate anything.

 However, getting ordinary customers to speak on camera is not exactly easy.
-Creative directors should spend a considerable amount of time in selecting the candidates and testing on camera.
+Creative directors should spend a considerable amount of time selecting the candidates and testing them on camera.
 Using actors is not advised, but sometimes it’s the only way to go.

 After retrieving the exact testimony from the client, the director has to foresee that the statement is being used as is.